 Within days, Wilson underwent successful surgery, using a few small incisions to remove the precancerous section of her colon.
 She did not need follow-up chemotherapy or radiation.

-“She truly benefited from our multidisciplinary collaboration at NorthShore,” said Dr. Murad, “and the result was an outstanding outcome.”
+“She truly benefited from our multidisciplinary collaboration at NorthShore,” said her doctor, “and the result was an outstanding outcome.”

 “I can’t say enough good things about my care at NorthShore,” added Wilson.
 “My doctors were all connected with each other and with me.
 I’m lucky and want others to know the importance of these screenings.”